 Nos adieux à la vieille Sorbonne.
 Paris : Hachette, 1893.

-The diversity and thoroughness of the Astrik L Gabriel Collection on Medieval Universities is a tribute to the scholarly efforts of Professor Gabriel. he has spent many years investigating and explaining all aspects of medieval university life.
-Through his efforts future generations of medievalists will be able to better understand what Professor Gabriel, following his medieval predecessors, affectionately calls the universitas scholarum et magistrorum.
+The diversity and thoroughness of the Astrik L Gabriel Collection on Medieval Universities is a tribute to Professor Gabriel's scholarly work.
+He spent many years investigating and explaining all aspects of medieval university life.
+Through his efforts, future generations of medievalists will be able to better understand what Professor Gabriel, following his medieval predecessors, affectionately called the universitas scholarum et magistrorum.

 Academic dress at Cambridge, from Gradus ad Cantabrigiam.